mnltake/gpsnavi/README.md

 **Only CUI not GUI**

-**Only straight baseline not curve**
+**Only straight line not curve**

 But

-**Any Tablet/Smartphone(windows,android,iOS..)　can use,** because it's used only VNC(Virtual Network Computing)Viewer and 3G/LTE Tethering.Everything is calculated on Raspberry Pi.
+**Any Tablet/Smartphone(windows,android,iOS..)　can use,** because it's used only VNC(Virtual Network Computing)Viewer and 3G/LTE tethering.Everything is calculated on Raspberry Pi.

 **No USB port need.You can use for charge**